joechenUNSW/gadget4-nu_lr/documentation/05_parameterfile.md

 **NLR** 0

-A switch for choosing neutrino linear response method if required.
-The SuperEasy neutrino linear response method (arXiv: 2011.12504) is used for NLR=1.
-The Multi- fluid neutrino linear response method (arXiv: 2011.12503) is used for NLR=2.
+A switch for turning on the neutrino linear response method if required.
+The The Multi-fluid neutrino linear response method (arXiv: 2011.12503) is used for NLR=1.
 No massive neutrinos are considered for NLR=0.
 If massive neutrinos are included, the initial condition can only be done up to ZA, the 2LPT option in the config.sh file must be commented out.